NVSL/QuadClass-Resources/labs/Building-Parts-In-Eagle/README.md

 Fusion360 use `tKeepout` to describe the courtyard.
 The rule is that if `tKeepout` for different parts overlap, it is an error that will be flagged during DRC.
 Unfortunately, this means that if you draw your courtyard on a consistent grid (which you should), then when two parts are perfectly placed next to eachother, the `tKeepout` defining their courtyards will overlap.
 There are two bad options: move the parts farther apart (which takes up space) or tolerate the DRC error (which will increase the possibility that you ignore real errors).

 The third, preferable, option is to draw your courtyard on 0.5mm grid and then 'inset' them by 0.1mm.
-This will let you place pack parts close together without generating suprious DRC errors.
+This will let you place parts close together without generating suprious DRC errors.
 The resulting board layouts are very tidy.

 The width of your `tKeepout` lines should be 0.05mm.